Dr. Gary Palmer – Veterinarian/Practice Owner

 Cindy Bouchard – Veterinary Assistant

-Cindy is our newest team member – joining the Sault Ste.
+Cindy joined the Sault Ste.
 Marie Animal Clinic team in 2001.
 She is active behind the scenes assisting during assessments, treatments, surgery and anesthesia but her favourite part of the job is providing lots of TLC for our four-legged friends.
 Cindy is the one to make sure your pet’s stay with us is as pleasant and fear free as possible – her caring and gentle manner calms even the most nervous or reluctant patients.
 Cindy has a cat and two dogs at home.

 Whether it’s four legs or four wheels, count Cindy in!
 She and her husband enjoy four wheeling, ATV’s and they spent many years mud racing in Canada and the US.